Burn a flag for the Fourth

 And truthfully, I wasn’t trying to pick much of a fight, though I have an obvious liberal bias, and have gone so far as to enjoy tweaking conservatives at times.
 In this case I was writing about the topic that has become one of my students’ (mostly conservatives) favorite lectures, discussing symbols in my media criticism class.
 The students like the lecture because they generally know nothing about the Flag Code, despite their common desire to honor the flag (and a common majority desire to ban the burning of it, though I then further confuse things with the introduction of symbolism regarding Muslim cartoons, etc.).

 I generally favor discussion/debate over fighting, though admittedly have engaged in more of the latter than I probabl should.
-Perhaps the best example of my view on that, if you’re interested, can be found here: http://jmcpherson.wordpress.com/2008/06/09/begging-to-differ/
+Perhaps the best example of my view on that, if you’re interested, can be found here: https://jmcpherson.wordpress.com/2008/06/09/begging-to-differ/

 And I agree with you that we don’t need any more amendments, with the possible exception of the one you noted.
 Thanks again.